magento/devdocs/src/cloud/project/user-admin.md

 -  Enable two-factor authentication (TFA)

    Magento recommends adding two-factor authentication to all accounts to meet security and compliance standards.
-Projects configured with [MFA enforcement][mfa-enforcement-for-ssh] require two-factor authentication for all accounts that require SSH access to {{site.data.var.ece}} projects.
+Projects configured with [MFA enforcement][] require two-factor authentication for all accounts that require SSH access to {{site.data.var.ece}} projects.

 -  Enable SSH keys